nauqh/teodocs/docs/index.md

 - **[Notificator](https://www.hikari-py.dev/)** employs `Hikari` utilities to catch new threads created event and directly message moderator for resolution.
 - **[Storage][storage]** relies on `PostgreSQL` as a robust and feature-rich database system for persistent storage of forum queries and session log, while leveraging `SQLAlchemy` as the ORM tool for simplified interaction with the database.
-- **[Logger (in development)][logger]** utilizes built-in `Logging` to record and manage thread events, errors, and messages within the server.
+- **[Logger][logger]** utilizes built-in `Logging` to record and manage thread events, errors, and messages within the server.
 It employs different log levels to categorize messages, providing a comprehensive overview of system activities.

 ## Documentation